 Water - Float the peanuts completely with water.
 Measure the amount of water used to fill the pot.

-Salt - Add 1/2 cup of table salt per gallon of water used, which is 1 tablespoon of salt per pint of water.
+Salt - 1/2 cup of table salt per gallon of water used.
+This is 1 tablespoon of salt per pint of water.

 Cajun Boiled Peanuts Spices (per gallon water)

 white pepper - 1 teaspoon

 bay leaf - 1 large leaf

 Zatarain's 'crawfish, shrimp and crab boil in bag' - 3 oz. bag

 To increase or diversify the spicy heat, add any of the following: red pepper flakes; dried, roasted or fresh hot peppers; pickled jalapenos, and their juice; liquid hot sauce.
 It's up to your preferences, and what you have available.
 Tell us your favorite ingredients.

 If you use a prepackaged spice mix in your Cajun boiled peanuts recipe, be sure to read the ingredients of the mix.
 Many of these all-in-one Cajun spice blends contain a large percentage of salt, therefore you should reduce the amount of pure salt in this Cajun boiled peanuts recipe.